-Santiago - BartolomePunta Suarez has extraordinary lava beds to walk to where there will be the chance to observe unique colonies of marine birds, including albatross (May-December).
+EspanolaAfter breakfast, make an early dry landing on Punta Suarez to walk along lava beds where you may observe unique colonies of marine birds, including albatross (May-December).
 Return to the yacht for lunch.
-In the afternoon, make a wet landing in Gardner Bay for a walk on the beach to observe a colony of sea lions.
-These friendly sea lions inhabit the beach in great quantity during the breeding season.
-This location is also an important nesting area for sea turtles.
-Travel by panga to Osborn Islet and the islets of Gardner to enjoy a relaxing afternoon of swimming or snorkeling in the crystal blue waters here.
-Return to the boat for a delicious dinner and evening orientation.
+In the afternoon, make a wet landing in Gardner Bay for a walk on the beach and observe a colony of sea lions, which inhabit the beach in great quantities during the breeding season; this is also an important nesting area for sea turtles.
+Then take a panga ride around the Osborn Islet and the islets of Gardner.
+Optional: time for those who would like to swim and/or snorkel.
+Return to the yacht for dinner and the nightly orientation.

-The first excursion of the day will be to Punta Pitt in San Cristobal Island.
-There is a trail here that includes an olivine beach and a trail that ascends to the top of a volcanic tuff hill that passes through several natural viewpoints.
-Punta Pitt is composed of volcanic tuff substrate and the high winds here have led to natural erosion.
-This is the only site in the Galapagos Islands where you can watch the three species of boobies and 2 species of frigates nesting in the same area.
-Then sail around Kicker Rock (León Dormido), a massive tuff-rock that juts abruptly almost 500 feet straight up from the ocean.
+San Cristobal - Leon DormidoStart your morning with a wet landing on Punta Pitt in San Cristobal Island.
+Hike a trail that includes an olivine beach approximately 90 meters and a trail that ascends to the top of a volcanic tuff hill passing through several natural viewpoints.
+Punta Pitt is composed of volcanic tuff substrate.
+High winds present there have led to natural erosion.
+This is the only site in the Galapagos Islands where you can watch the three species of boobies and two species of frigates nesting in the same area.
+After lunch, sail around Kicker Rock (León Dormido), a massive tuff-rock that juts abruptly almost 500 feet straight up from the ocean.
 Kicker Rock serves as nesting place for many sea birds.
 Optional: time for those who would like to swim and/or snorkel.
 Then make a wet landing on Cerro Brujo to walk on a white sand beach and observe sea lions, brown pelicans, marine iguanas, and blue-footed boobies.
 Optional: time for those who would like to swim, snorkel and/or kayak.

 All itineraries are subject to change due to weather or changes by the National Park Service or yacht operator.